Italian Eggs

 - eggs.
 Large eggs work best for even cooking; cook time can be adjusted depending on how runny or firm you prefer the yolks.

 - marinara sauce.
-Choose a thick, flavorful marinara, homemade or store-bought.
+Choose a thick, flavorful marinara, homemade Marinara Sauce or store-bought.
 A chunky sauce adds more texture.

 - mozzarella cheese.
 Fresh mozzarella slices melt into creamy pockets; shredded mozzarella or even provolone can be substituted.